Code-Institute-Submissions/pitchCatch/README.md

 All of the **Pitchers**, **Catchers** and **Pitches** on the pitchCatch platform can be searched by using filters.
 Records matching the user's search criteria are diplsayed in a table

+### Testing
+The site was tested manually by walking through the features from the perspective of the two targeted user groups: Pitchers (social movements) and Catchers (software developers).
+Testing was also carried out on JQuery effects and browser compatibility.

+The testing process is detailed [here](testing/testing.md)

 ### Features Left to Implement
 - user authentication
-- testing

 ## Database Schema
 The pitchCatch database schema was developed by progessing through the following steps:
-- defining the Entity-Relationship Model (ERM) and the cardinality of relationships to articulate the basic relations and constraints between the python classes as represented in a database
+- defining the **Entity-Relationship Model (ERM)** and the cardinality of relationships to articulate the basic relations and constraints between the python classes as represented in a database
-- from the relationships defined in the ERM, deciding to use a relational database (PSQL) to store the data
+- from the relationships defined in the ERM, deciding to use a relational database **(PSQL)** to store the data
-- developing user stories to draw out why and how users would interact with the data in the application
+- developing **user stories** to draw out why and how users would interact with the data in the application
-- establishing the entity attributes that are required to meet the expectations outlined in the user stories
+- establishing the **entity attributes** that are required to meet the expectations outlined in the user stories
-- using the ERM to determine the Create, Read, Update, Delete (CRUD) functions relative to each entity
+- using the ERM to determine the **Create, Read, Update, Delete (CRUD)** functions relative to each entity
 - developing the python classes based on above

-Examples of outputs from each of the above steps are provided in the [Database Schema sub-directory](Database-Schema/db_schema.md)
+Examples of outputs from each of the above steps are provided in the [Database Schema sub-directory](database-schema/db_schema.md)

 ## Tech Used